 Wood Home Restoration Technique

-Homes often have surfaces made entirely of wood such as siding or have wood accents such as window trim or pergolas.
-Even though each of these surfaces are located on the exterior, they weather differently and need specific coatings to enhance their look and keep them protected.
-If your surfaces have become weathered or have a coating that is failing, they can be restored back to new condition and have the proper finish applied for the best look and maximum protection.
+Homes often have surfaces made entirely of wood, such as siding, or have wood accents, such as window trim or pergolas.
+Even though all of these surfaces are on the exterior of a house, they weather differently and need specific coatings to enhance their look and protect their material.
+Even if your surfaces have become faded and worn, with the proper finish applied, they can be restored to look like new and shielded for years to come.

 Surface preparation begins with cleaning and stripping to remove weather damage and previous coatings.
-If the surfaces have had varnish or any type of above surface coating, stripping agents will be used to help break them down so they can be scrapped and sanded to expose bare wood.
-Surfaces that could potentially require stripping agents would be front doors, windows, garage doors, and in rare cases, siding.
-If the wood has simply weathered or oxidized and has little or no deteriorating coating, various cleaning methods will be employed to remove surface debris and contaminants.
+Stripping agents help break down varnish or any above-surface coating.
+This makes it easier to scrape and sand down to the bare wood.
+Common surfaces that often require stripping agents would be front doors, window frames, garage doors, and in rare cases, siding.
+Perhaps the wood has little to no coating deterioration but is weathered or oxidized.
+In that case, you can employ various cleaning methods to remove surface debris and contaminants.

-The final step in wood home restoration is application of the protective coating.
-Window tirm, doors, shingles, pergolas, siding, and all other exterior wood surfaces require specific coatings to protect enhance their look.
-Determining factors for coating choice will be wood type, vertical or horizontal, and the specific look and color you are trying to achieve.
+The final step in wood home restoration is applying the protective coating.
+Window trim, doors, shingles, pergolas, siding, and all other exterior wood surfaces require specific coatings to protect and enhance their look.
+When determining which coating to use, we need to factor in the wood type, whether the layout is vertical or horizontal, and if there is a specific look and color you are trying to achieve.

 Protecting New Exterior Wood Surfaces

-The best way to keep your new investment protected and looking its finest is beginning with application of the correct coating for your specific surface and wood type.
-Application of the proper coating is extremely important because it will lay the ground work for keeping the surface in stellar condition through periodic maintenance.
-We understand we have one shot at achieving the color, opacity, sheen, and over all aesthetic you desire.
-We work closely with each and every client to make sure we achieve the exact look they want.
+The best way to keep your new investment protected and looking its best is to use the correct coating for your specific surface and wood type.
+The proper finish is essential because it lays the groundwork for keeping the wood in peak condition through periodic maintenance.
+We understand we have one shot at achieving your desired color, opacity, sheen, and overall aesthetic, and that’s why we work closely with every client to ensure we achieve the exact look they want.

-Penetrating Oil Base Sealer: Penetrating sealers are perfect for protecting Redwood, Cedar, Ipe, Mahogany, Douglas Fir, Mangaris, Cumaru, and Teak because they offer a beautiful translucent appearance that enhances the wood grain pattern.
-The coating dries matte and is rich in appearance because of the natural oils.
-Oil base sealers are different from varnishes and film forming finishes in that they never blister or peel and can be easily re applied which makes maintenance a breeze.
-This type of protective coating is a must for horizontal surfaces such as decks or entryways and can also be used for any vertical surface such as siding, pergolas, and shingles.
+Sealer: Sealers are one coating option.
+These are perfect for protecting redwood, cedar, ipe, mahogany, Douglas fir, Mangaris, cumaru, and teak.
+Sealers offer a beautiful translucent appearance that enhances the organic wood-grain pattern.
+The coating dries matte and is rich in appearance because of the natural elements.
+Sealers are different from varnishes and film-forming finishes in that they never blister or peel and can be easily reapplied, which makes maintenance a breeze.
+This protective coating is ideal for horizontal surfaces such as decks or entryways.
+It can also be used for vertical surfaces such as siding, pergolas, and shingles.

-Film Forming Coatings/Marine Varnish: These coatings are great for vertical surfaces because they add depth to garage doors, trim, front doors, and various siding installations.
-Film forming finishes require multiple coats to offer last lasting protection through any type of weather.
-Many film forming coatings require a base coat of pigmented stain or color and 2-3 layers of top coat.
-These finishes often come in Satin, High Gloss, and Matte for just the right amount of character.
+Film Forming Coatings/Marine Varnish: Other types of coating for you to consider include film-forming finishes and marine varnish.
+These coatings are great for vertical surfaces because they add depth to garage doors, trim, front doors, and various siding installations.
+Film-forming finishes require multiple coats to offer long-lasting protection through any weather.
+Many film-forming coatings require a base coat of pigmented stain or color and two to three layers of topcoat.
+These finishes typically come in satin, high gloss, and matte for just the right amount of character.

-Water Base Stains: These protective coatings are great for a natural pigmented look and are available in a virtual endless palette of colors.
-Water base stains are available in various opacities such as transparent, semi solid, and solid for the exact level of grain appearance you want to achieve.
+Stains: These protective coatings are excellent for a natural pigmented look and are available in a virtually endless palette of colors.
+Water-based stains are available in various opacities, such as transparent, semi-solid, and solid, for the exact level of grain appearance you want to achieve.
 These coatings can be used on almost any vertical or horizontal exterior wood surface.